HimanshuKumawat13051997/Dekhte-h/README.txt

 alternatively can use link: https://api.github.com/users to find users

-I dont find any links for the tag sections so i have used the language used which gives the tag result.
+I dont find any links for the tag sections so i have used the language details present in the repos content populates the tag section.
 Thus, the section to get multiple section i cant get done.